-An increasing number of research show that there are more similarities than differences in leadership styles between men and women.
+An increasing number of research shows that there are more similarities than differences in leadership styles between men and women.
 In spite of this, the vertical gender segregation at top management levels still remains a common phenomenon for various organisations.

 Male and female workers share many similarities in terms of personality and emotional intelligence, especially at the senior leadership level.
 However, the factors leading to their success continue to be influenced by stereotypical gender beliefs.